 Reports show that small businesses who purchase health insurance through a broker or agent get a better price on their insurance, understand their coverage better, and are happier with their coverage in the long-run.
-And as the landscape of employee health benefits changes with health care reform, health insurance brokers play an increasingly important role in 2014.
+And as the landscape of employee health benefits changes with health care reform, health insurance brokers are playing an increasingly important role.

 So, how does a small business go about hiring a health insurance agent or broker?
 Here are ten tips.

 10 tips on hiring a health insurance professional